stormy99/ELEC347_C1_2021X/README.md

 # elec347-realtimeDsp
- A real-time implementation of a graphic equaliser from DSP with Mbed
+ A real-time implementation of a graphic equaliser from DSP